akaalias/algorand-ballet/README.md

  [⭐️ Click here to open Algorand Ballet in your browser ⭐️](https://akaalias.github.io/algorand-ballet/)

 ## PS
 1. Just to make it clear, this is a personal project of mine.
 I  built it because, after going on an actual adventure and wanting to spend a few Algos on NFTs, I felt deeply unsettled how much overt scamming and how little transparency there was.
 I did NOT FEEL SAFE while trying to buy a single NFT for fun because I had no way of understanding WHO the person (or group) behind the artwork really is.
-And I had no way to verify if the story they're telling me (The art-market is a great example of how important *the authenticity of the story* is for its value-creation) is actually true.
+And I had no way to verify if the story they're telling me (The art-market is a great example of how important *the authenticity of the story* is for its value-creation[^3]) is actually true.
 And I had no way to know the people running the "gallery" itself.
 2. I decided to release the application fully open-source[2] and under a permissive license for you to futz around with it and to allow for any ad-hoc security review in case you are unsure if you can trust the website or app.

 ## Questions